 CSA Changes Aim to Reduce Serious Trucking Accidents

 The Federal Motor Carrier Safety Administration is the agency that creates regulations that affect the trucking industry.
-When the amount of fatalities caused by significant trucking accidents started to remain stagnant, the agency developed a new plan called CSA (Compliance, Safety, Accountability) that was designed to reduce the number of deaths caused in these crashes.
+When the amount of fatalities caused by significant trucking accidents started to remain stagnant, the agency developed a new plan called CSA (Compliance, Safety, Accountability) that was designed to reduce the number of deaths caused by these crashes.

 Over time, the agency has made several changes to the program in an effort to fine tune some of the rules and regulations in place.
 Officials want to remain vigilant in addressing any new trouble spots that may develop to help eliminate the chance that they will become long-term problems.